|

 - Restrict the scancel operation to jobs with this job name.

-- Restrict the scancel operation to jobs owned by this user.
+- Restrict the scancel operation to jobs owned by the current user.

 - Cancel any jobs using any of the given hosts.
 The list may be specified as